Room: STM 555

 Work E-mail: cx3@uOttawa.ca

 Dr. Xu’s research is in sparse modeling and statistical learning.
 His interests include feature selection, regularization methods, high-dimensional regression, kernel methods, and statistical computing.
 Recently, he focuses on developing efficient processing methods for big data, where traditional methods are less helpful due to the high computational burden.
-His works emphasize on both theoretical and computational aspects, which have a wide application scope in various disciplines such as genetics, biology, health science, geology, finance, and internet studies.
+His works emphasize on both theoretical and computational aspects, which have a wide application scope in various disciplines.

 - Zhou.
-T., Zhu, L. Xu, C. and Li, R. (2016).
+T., Zhu, L., Xu, C. and Li, R. (2019).
 Model-free Forward Regression via Cumulative Divergence.
 Journal of the American Statistical Association.
-Revised.
+In press.

 - Wang, J., Xu, C., Yang, X. and Zurada, J. (2018).
 A Novel Pruning Algorithm for Smoothing Feed-forward Neural Networks based on Group Lasso.
 IEEE Transactions on Neural Networks and Learning Systems, 29, 2012-2024.

 - Xu, C., Lin, S., Fang J. and Li, R. (2016).
 Prediction-based Termination Rule for Greedy Learning with Massive Data.
 Statistica Sinica, 26, 841-860.

 - Xu, C., Zhang, Y., Li, R. and Wu, X. (2016).
 On the Feasibility of Distributed Kernel Regression for Big Data.
 IEEE Transactions on Knowledge and Data Engineering, 28, 3041 - 3052.

 - Xu, C. and Chen, J. (2014).
 The Sparse MLE for Ultra-high-dimensional Feature Screening.
 Journal of the American Statistical Association, 109, 1257-1269.
 R Package Available